Top 7 Cloud-Based Payroll Software Solutions

 How does MHR compare to its competitors?

-In iTrent, MHR has one of the most detailed report-generating on the market.
+Our in-depth research established that, in iTrent, MHR has one of the most detailed report-generating payroll software on the market.
 In our testing, we used it to track KPIs, assess risks, establish costs, and produce legislative reports and it excelled in all those tasks, with the bonus that you can action them through the same platform.
 Due to its sheer breadth, this makes MHR more suited to large businesses, as such deep reporting prowess is likely to be lost in smaller organisations.

 MHR's pricing